Bulat-Ziganshin/Compression-Research/mtf/readme.md

 the first match, then by 3 positions until we got second match and so on.
 Alternatively, we can use 2 stages - the first stage only discovers symbol ranks and the second stage shifts the data.
 * Checking multiple MTF positions by the single warp is easy to implement, but results in significant inefficiency, especially on low-entropy data.
-Peter Fenwick discovered that average rank (on Calgary corpus) is ~6, meaning that ~80% of comparisons are wasted, in addition to duplicating operations performed by multiple lanes.
+Peter Fenwick discovered that average rank of BWT output (on Calgary corpus) is ~6, meaning that ~80% of comparisons are wasted, in addition to duplicating operations performed by multiple lanes.

 The same 3 versions of parallelism can be exploited at ILP level: